Investing in real estate can be one of the most sound and lucrative ways to make your money work for you…

 If someone slips and falls or has another accident on your property that results in damage or injury, a lawsuit brought against the owner would name the LLC – which should protect your finances and limit the potential damage to your net worth.

 You cannot attempt to manipulate your income from the rental property to attempt to experience a windfall at tax time.

 For example, you can’t pay a fraction of the monthly mortgage payment in rent and then claim the remainder as a loss for the LLC for the tax benefit.

 If you are planning on purchasing a property under your LLC to rent to yourself, you need to discuss the potential pros and cons based on both local and federal rules and regulations.

-Prior to pursuing this path, it would definitely be advisable to speak with an attorney who is experienced in both real estate investing and LLCs.
+Before pursuing this path, it would be advisable to speak with an attorney who is experienced in both real estate investing and LLCs.

 Real Estate LLC Tax Advantages

 Asset protection is usually the primary reason that investors choose to operate under an LLC, but tax advantages that benefit the bottom line are always a big consideration as well.